MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_signing_deleted.md

 Get-ExecutionPolicy
 ```

- To run unsigned scripts that you write on your local computer and signed scripts from other users, start [!INCLUDE[wps_2](../Token/wps_2_md.md)] with the Run as Administrator option and then use the following command to change the execution policy on the computer to RemoteSigned:
+ To run unsigned scripts that you write on your local computer and signed scripts from other users, start Windows PowerShell with the Run as Administrator option and then use the following command to change the execution policy on the computer to RemoteSigned:

 ```
 Set-ExecutionPolicy RemoteSigned